KeyboardKit/website/pages/pro.md

 ---

-## About

 KeyboardKit Pro is a license-based extension to KeyboardKit that unlocks **{% include locales/count.html %}** locales and lets you create fully localized system keyboards with a single line of code.

-KeyboardKit Pro also unlocks localized services, local and remote autocomplete, emoji skintone support, more views etc. The Gold tier also lets you read all text content from the text document.

-Visit the [GitHub repo]({{site.github_url_pro}}) for a full list of features, online documentation, a demo application etc.

-## Licenses

 KeyboardKit Pro requires a commercial license to be used.
 There are three tiers to choose from: